vmatth/TCPServer/README.md

 Install relevant dependancies if the code fails.

 ### Setup
-Change the "HOST" variable to the Server's IP address.
+In TCP.py, change "HOST" to the server's IP address.

 ### Run the script
 ```